 Elongate Hemlock Scale

-Elongate hemlock scale (Fiorinia externa), or EHS, is an invasive pest introduced into the U.S. from Asia.
-It feeds on a wide variety of conifers besides hemlock, including fir and spruce.
-It damages trees by feeding on the undersides of their needles, sapping nutrients from the trees and weakening them.
-This makes them susceptible to other pests and diseases.
+Elongate hemlock scale (Fiorinia externa), or EHS, is an invasive insect pest introduced into the U.S. from Japan around 1908.
+EHS feeds on a wide variety of conifers besides hemlock (Tsuga), including fir (Abies) and spruce (Picea), although these are the preferred hosts.
+It damages trees by feeding on the undersides of their needles, sucking nutrients from the undersides of needles, causing them to turn yellow and drop off.
+Heavy EHS feeding can kill conifers or make them more susceptible to drought and other pests and diseases.

 Where EHS Has Been Found

-EHS has been detected in the District of Columbia, and the states of Connecticut, Delaware, Georgia, Kentucky, Maine, Maryland, Massachusetts, Michigan, New Hampshire, New Jersey, New York, North Carolina, Ohio, Pennsylvania, Rhode Island, South Carolina, Tennessee, Vermont, Virginia, and West Virginia.
+EHS has been detected in Connecticut, Delaware, Georgia, Kentucky, Maine, Maryland, Massachusetts, Michigan, New Hampshire, New Jersey, New York, North Carolina, Ohio, Pennsylvania, Rhode Island, South Carolina, Tennessee, Vermont, Virginia, and West Virginia and the District of Columbia.

 EHS in Wisconsin

-To date, EHS has not been found in Wisconsin’s forests or Christmas tree fields.
+To date, EHS has never been found in Wisconsin’s forests or Christmas tree fields.
 However, Department of Agriculture, Trade and Consumer Protection inspectors have found it on cut Fraser and balsam fir Christmas trees and boughs, in wreaths and other evergreen decorations, and on hemlock nursery stock.
-All these items came from suppliers in states where it has already been established.
-In spring 2018, inspectors found infestations on hemlock nursery stock from Pennsylvania in two separate instances.
-Later in the year, it was detected in wreaths, swags, boughs, and arrangements of evergreens in containers at several large chain stores.
-All had received their stock from four suppliers in North Carolina.
-Inspectors also intercepted infested boughs from Virginia at one outlet before they had entered the retail market.
+All these items came from suppliers in states where EHS is well-established, such as North Carolina, Pennsylvania, Tennessee, and Virginia.

 The Risk in Wisconsin

-Wisconsin is a major Christmas tree state.
+Wisconsin is a major Christmas tree-producing state.
 Christmas trees are an important product in-state and for export, and choose-and-cut farms are important to the agro-tourism industry.
-EHS feeds on eastern hemlock, as well as fir and spruce, which are among the most valuable Christmas trees.
-EHS produces 1-2 generations a year, and each generation feeds during multiple life stages, unlike many other insect pests.
+EHS strongly prefers to feed on eastern hemlock, but it also readily feeds on infests fir and spruce, which are among the most valuable Christmas trees.
+EHS produces one-to-two generations a year, and both immature female nymphs and adult females feed on fluid from needle undersides.
+While female scales are immobile, crawlers will hatch from scale eggs, and emerge from scale coverings throughout the year to start new infestations, sometimes hitchhiking on squirrels or birds.
 The insects wrap themselves in a hard, waxy coating, which creates the distinctive “scale” visible on needles.
-Because of these characteristics, EHS is difficult and expensive to treat with pesticides.
+Because of these characteristics, EHS is difficult and expensive to treat with pesticides and systemic products like imidacloprid do not control this pest.

-In addition to the threat to Christmas tree fields, EHS also poses a risk to our native hemlock forests and other coniferous forests, as well as to ornamental evergreens in parks and yards.
+In addition to the threat to Christmas tree fields, EHS also poses a risk to our native hemlock and other balsam fir forests, as well as to ornamental evergreens in parks and yards.

 Signs of EHS